balajiCV3000/ev-queue/README.md

 - **`/health` endpoint** supports safe task replacement and load balancer health-based routing.
 - **Gunicorn in Docker** gives a production-ready Flask serving model for ECS tasks.

-### Operational note
+### Operational notes

-- The workflow pushes images tagged by commit SHA and forces ECS redeployment; ensure your ECS task definition/tag strategy allows new images to be pulled during deployment.
+- Runtime configuration is environment-first (`config.py` reads environment variables and `.env` for local development).
+- In production, set `APP_ENV=production` and keep `REQUIRE_MAPS_API_KEY=true` so startup fails fast if map credentials are missing.
+- Deployment now registers a new ECS task definition revision per image tag and updates the service to that exact revision.

 ## License